Make a new start

 Virtual Reality (VR)

 The simulation on the screen makes motor imagery visible.
-Patients sit in front of a screen, where they see hands and feet of an avatar.
-This gives patients the feeling of watching their own movements in front of a mirror.
+Clients sit in front of a screen, where they see hands and feet of an avatar.
+This gives clients the feeling of watching their own movements in front of a mirror.

 The positive impacts